 The Rights-of-Way as Habitat Working Group (Working Group) was formed by UIC in 2015 as a forum for rights-of-way industry partners to collaborate and share ideas on habitat conservation on working landscapes, particularly within transportation and utility rights-of-way.
 Today, more than 200 transportation, energy, government, and non-profit organizations across the U.S. and Canada are engaged in the Working Group.
 The Working Group provides educational and networking opportunities, leverages knowledge and resources across sectors, and serves as a central point for coordination and information exchange on managed habitat in the transportation and energy sectors.

 In August 2014, the Service was petitioned by a partnership of Center for Biological Diversity, Center for Food Safety, Xerces Society, and Dr. Lincoln Brower to list the monarch butterfly under the Endangered Species Act.
 A subsequent suit filed by Center for Biological Diversity required a listing determination be made by June 30, 2019.
 In the meantime, concerted conservation efforts to protect the monarch butterfly—including developing conservation plans and demonstrating commitments to habitat creation, enhancement, and protection—are informing the Service’s species status assessment and helping to address the widespread declines in other pollinator populations.
-This CCAA/CCA is closely aligned with the broad monarch conservation strategy identified in “All Hands on Deck” (Thogmartin et al. 2017), which envisions contributions from multiple land use sectors.
+This Agreement is closely aligned with the broad monarch conservation strategy identified in “All Hands on Deck” (Thogmartin et al. 2017), which envisions contributions from multiple land use sectors.
 Another such strategy includes the MAMCS (v1.0, 2018-2038), recently prepared by the Midwest Association of Fish and Wildlife Agencies (MAFWA 2018a), which specifically recognizes the opportunity for conservation benefits within the rights-of-way sectors, and the Working Group’s role in bringing partners together.

 The Working Group builds broad industry engagement in strategies that will benefit not only the monarch butterfly but also model conservation collaboration for other pollinators of concern.
-The development of the CCAA/CCA is one such strategy that promotes voluntary conservation action among non-Federal landowners.
+The development of the Agreement is one such strategy that promotes voluntary conservation action among non-Federal landowners.
 In October 2017, industry representatives met with the Service as part of this Working Group to discuss the feasibility of undertaking development of a CCAA/CCA during the evaluation of the monarch for potential listing.
 The primary outcome from this workshop was agreement between organizations to collaborate in the development of a CCAA/CCA for the monarch butterfly.
 In January 2018, UIC created a joint fund to pool resources from the Working Group to support the development of a collaborative CCAA/CCA prior to the listing decision by the Service.

-Over the course of developing this Agreement, more than 30 organizations have committed direct funding and/or in-kind technical support to the development of the CCAA/CCA (listed alphabetically).
+Over the course of developing this Agreement, more than 30 organizations have committed direct funding and/or in-kind technical support to the development of the Agreement (listed alphabetically).

 Alliant Energy